 By Ryan Schnurr

-For several years, Ryan Schnurr watched media coverage of Lake Erie algae blooms with a growing sense of unease.
-An Indiana native, he wanted to learn more about role of the Maumee River in the lake's environmental woes: the Maumee is Lake Erie's largest tributary and the center of the largest watershed in the region, spanning more than 6,600 square miles of land.
-So in the summer of 2016, Schnurr walked and canoed the length of the river from its headwaters in Fort Wayne, Indiana to its mouth in Toledo, Ohio.
-In The Watershed: A Journey Down the Maumee River is the story of that voyage.
+In 2016, Ryan Schnurr walked and canoed the length of the Maumee River, from the headwaters in Fort Wayne, Indiana to the mouth in Toledo, Ohio, when it flows into the environmentally troubled Lake Erie.
+In The Watershed is the story of that voyage.
 As he walks the banks, Schnurr tells us the history of the river, from its formation by glaciers, function in Native American and American history, uses by industry, and role in current economic and environmental issues.
 Part cultural history, part nature writing, and part narrative, In the Watershed is a lyrical work of non-fiction in the vein of John McPhee and Ian Frazier with a timely and important warning at the core.
 "What is happening in Lake Erie," Schnurr tells us, "is a disaster by nearly any measure―ecologically, economically, socially, culturally."

 “Ryan Schnurr is a keeper of the spirit of John McPhee, Edward Abbey, and Annie Dillard — he writes about nature intimately and with a sense of wonder, but he’s forever alert to the ways our environment is wounded and reshaped by our greed and neglect.
-The Maumee River may be relatively small and unknown, but reading this book it’ll feel as big and important as the Mississippi: In the Watershed stretches from the glaciers of eons past to this year’s algae blooms, from wars with Native Americans to Midwest industrial history.
-It’s a rich, complex, and fragile place, and Schnurr is a superb guide through it.” ―Mark Athitakis, author of The New Midwest: A Guide to Contemporary Fiction of the Great Lakes, Great Plains, and Rust Belt
+The Maumee is a rich, complex, and fragile place, and Schnurr is a superb guide through it.” ―Mark Athitakis, author of The New Midwest: A Guide to Contemporary Fiction of the Great Lakes, Great Plains, and Rust Belt

 Sign up for our newsletter and receive 15% off your first order!
 Use BELT15 at checkout.